jazzband/sorl-thumbnail/docs/index.rst

     {% thumbnail [source] [size] [options] %}

-source must an object where force_unicode(object) returns a path to a file relative to ``MEDIA_ROOT``.
+source must be an object where ``force_unicode(object)`` returns a path to a file relative to ``MEDIA_ROOT``.
 This means an Image/FileField or string/unicode object containing the relative path to a file.

 ``size`` can either be: